Easy Berry Cake (Red White and Blue Snack Cake)

 Berry Cake Ingredients

 - Butter: This recipe works with both salted and unsalted butter.
-For the best texture results, be sure the butter is softened to room temperature.
+For the best texture, be sure the butter is softened to room temperature so it creams easily with the sugar.

-- All-purpose flour: Gluten-free 1:1 flour will also work in this berry cake
+- All-purpose flour: The base of the cake.
+A gluten-free 1:1 baking flour should also work well in this berry cake.

-- Lemon: Both the lemon zest and lemon juice will be used
+- Lemon: Both lemon zest and lemon juice are used to brighten the berries and give the cake a fresh, summery flavor.

-- For serving: I like adding whipping cream to the top, which reminds me of my favorite and easy Strawberry Shortcake recipe.
+- For serving: A dollop of whipped cream is delicious on top and reminds me a bit of my favorite easy Strawberry Shortcake recipe.

 How to Make Fresh Berry Cake

-Cream the butter, 1 cup sugar, and lemon zest until it’s light and pale in color.
-Beat in the eggs, one at a time, then mix in the vanilla and lemon juice.
+- Cream the butter and sugar: Beat the softened butter, 1 cup sugar, and lemon zest until light and pale in color.
+Add the eggs, one at a time, then mix in the vanilla, milk, and lemon juice.

-Whisk together the flour, baking powder, and salt in a bowl.
-Then, gradually add the dry ingredients to the butter mixture and stir until combined.
-Fold in the fresh berries until just combined.
+- Make the batter: In a separate bowl, whisk together the flour, baking powder, and salt.
+Gradually add the dry ingredients to the butter mixture and stir just until combined.

 Chantilly Cream Garnish

-A favorite way to garnish this berry cake is with Chantilly Cream, which is essentially a French term for a lightly sweetened whipped cream with a hint of vanilla.
-It’s easy to make with a few ingredients.
-Here’s what you need:
+One of my favorite ways to garnish this berry cake is with Chantilly cream, which is simply a French-style whipped cream lightly sweetened with powdered sugar and flavored with a hint of vanilla.
+It's easy to make with just three ingredients:

 - Heavy whipping cream